Special Education Agencies & Programs

 The Family Resource Network was founded by parents to enhance the lives of individuals with special needs and their families, empowering them to lead productive independent lives within the community.

-A listing of location and times of food pantries in Tompkins County.
+An HSC webpage that provides a listing of food pantries in Tompkins County.

-A comprehensive directory of contact information for help with housing, food shorage, health needs, utilities, and personal crisis. http://www.hsctc.org/
+with information on agencies and programs that help with housing, food shortage, health needs, utilities, and personal crises.

-Offers free tools and resources to help school staff and parents to promote positive classroom behaviors and foster effective learning for all children and youth.
+Intervention Central provides teachers, schools, and districts with free resources to help promote positive classroom behaviors and foster effective learning among all children and youth.
 The site was created by Jim Wright, a school psychologist and school administrator from Central New York.
-Responsive to Intervention resources.